GSA/digitalcorps.gsa.gov/_projects/cms-oeda.md

   <li>Evaluate current policy and work with the team to develop a roadmap and action plan for CMS to implement</li>
 </ul>

-The PIF may also participate in hands-on development of FHIR-based APIs.
+The USDC Fellow may also participate in hands-on development of FHIR-based APIs.